Collar (animal): Choke collars

 Choke collars are also a type of training collars.
 They are made of different materials with high resistance, such as metal or various composites.
 This type of collar is suitable for obedience training as it tightens around the neck of the animal if it pulls.
 It is mainly used on dogs.

 Insect collar/flea collar

 Impregnated with chemicals that repel or kill external parasites, they are often a supplementary collar worn in addition to the conventional buckle collar.
 The effectiveness of flea collars is arguable.
+However, to be effective the flea collar must be changed every 7-8 months.
 Although they are convenient because of their cost and accessibility, the insecticide within the collar is most effective in the neck and face area and does not provide full and complete coverage.
 Flea collars are considered to be more effective in preventing infestation with external parasites rather than treating an active infestation.
 Flea collars are best used when a proper disinfestation has been performed, both indoor and outdoor.
 These collars are primarily worn by cats and dogs.
 A number of the insecticides used in these flea collars are toxic.